How to Apply in 5 Steps

 Applicants must have the minimum score in each test, as well as the minimum overall score.

-Please note that, the Department of English, the Department of Electrical and Computer Engineering, and the Faculty of Law have higher minimum TOEFL iBT requirements.
+Please note that, the Department of English, and the Faculty of Law have higher minimum TOEFL iBT requirements.

 TOEFL Paper-Based and Computer-Based Tests